Legaeldan/milestone-1/README.md

 The contact form is designed with a pyramid symmetry in mind, as when the boxes are extended to the size of the query box, they just seem too long for the page.
 So the contact form now has relevant width, without the boxes being too wide.
 This was also decided to match the rest of the page content, as most of the content on desktop is 10 columns wide with an offset of 1, and initially the contact form was 6 columns wide with an offset of 3, meaning it felt out of place in the flow of the page.

 As an added bonus, there is a 404 page, with custom GIF background, and a musical background.
-On this page, I've implimented a pulsing sound button to encourage users to click and fire the Soundcloud link hidden off screen.
+On this page, I've implimented a pulsing sound button to encourage users to click and fire the [Soundcloud](http://www.soundcloud.com) link hidden off screen.

 ---

 <h3>Features Left to Implement</h3>

-1. A feature left to impliment is a javascript to enable to the [form to complete without a reload of the page](https://www.w3schools.com/jsref/met_loc_reload.asp), possibly with a thank you message and redirect to the social links.
-I've explored this via the [Bootstrap Toast](https://getbootstrap.com/docs/4.3/components/toasts/) message, but due to the limitations of [HTML](https://www.w3schools.com/html/html_intro.asp) and [CSS](https://www.w3schools.com/css/), and my lack of knowledge in Javascript, this will be left as a feature to impliment once I have learned more about Javascript.
+1. A feature left to impliment is a [JavaScript](https://www.javascript.com/) to enable to the [form to complete without a reload of the page](https://www.w3schools.com/jsref/met_loc_reload.asp), possibly with a thank you message and redirect to the social links.
+I've explored this via the [Bootstrap Toast](https://getbootstrap.com/docs/4.3/components/toasts/) message, but due to the limitations of [HTML](https://www.w3schools.com/html/html_intro.asp) and [CSS](https://www.w3schools.com/css/), and my lack of knowledge in Javascript, this will be left as a feature to impliment once I have learned more about [JavaScript](https://www.javascript.com/).
 This space is currently filled with an onsubmit dialogue box, with reload of the page.

-2. I also plan to impliment a time delayed hidden navbar.
+2. I also plan to impliment a time delayed [hidden navbar](https://stackoverflow.com/questions/23315031/how-to-create-a-hidden-navbar-with-bootstrap-that-shows-after-you-scroll).
 When the user pulls the screen on mobile, the navbar will appear, but when inactivity on the screen meets a certain time criteria, the navbar will disappear off screen until activity is detected again.

-3. I would also like to change the 404 sound button in the future to allow the Soundcloud link to fire without a page reload.
+3. I would also like to change the 404 sound button in the future to allow the [Soundcloud](http://www.soundcloud.com) link to fire without a [page reload](https://stackoverflow.com/questions/18490026/refresh-reload-the-content-in-div-using-jquery-ajax).

 4. A final feature to possibly impliment is the [Bootstrap Scrollspy](https://getbootstrap.com/docs/4.3/components/scrollspy/) to work in conjunction with the current nav bar, unfortunately the design of the navbar wouldn't work as expected, and would require a complete rework of the nav element.
-This will need to be revisited at a later time as it requires a little bit of Javascript to be able to impliment this plan effectively.
+This will need to be revisited at a later time as it requires a little bit of [JavaScript](https://www.javascript.com/) to be able to impliment this plan effectively.

 <h2>Technologies Used</h2>